How Do I Know If My Car Needs A Software Update?

 How To Find Out If Your Vehicle Has The Latest Software?

-Give your local car dealership a call and have them check your VIN number.
+Alternatively, give your local car dealership a call and have them check your VIN number.
 They will be able to tell you if your vehicle is up to date with latest software.
 You can even quickly check to see if your vehicle has a software recall by using our car recall look-up tool.

-Additionally, the newest tech from automakers such as GM, Ford, Tesla, and others provide in-vehicle alerts regarding available updates.
 Vehicle owners can even select a preferred time for these updates to take effect–such as the middle of the night while their vehicle is parked.

 Do You Need Software Updates On Your Car?